KBVE/kbve/README.md

 ## What is KBVE?

 KBVE is a collective that builds different programs, libraries, games and memes!
-This monorepo is the heart of all our applications, making it easier to manage and provides an experimental playground for pipelines.
+This monorepo is the heart of all our applications, making it easier to manage while providing an experimental playground for pipelines.
-The core of this Monorepo is based upon [Nx Smart Monorepos](https://nx.dev/)
+The core of this Monorepo is based upon [Nx Smart Monorepos](https://nx.dev/), but do not fear!
+This is easy once you get the hang of it!

 ---